 There’s not a long list of things to do in Jimbaran, so two nights would be just enough to get a taste of the area.

 With four nights, you could have some time to relax, visit the seafood market, go to the beach, experience the traditional market, enjoy a seafood dinner on the beach and more.

-Jimbaran Bay is also actually a good base to experience some other areas of Bali.
-Uluwatu is just next door, and home to some of the most beautiful beaches in Bali.
-If you plan to spend a few days in Uluwatu with Jimbaran as your base, we would recommend a one-week stay.
+Jimbaran Bay is also a good base to experience other areas of Bali.
+Uluwatu is just next door and is home to some of the most beautiful beaches in Bali.
+If you plan to spend a few days in Uluwatu with Jimbaran as your base, we recommend a one-week stay.

 Read More: Incredible Things To Do In Uluwatu Bali

-Booking.com is one of our favourite ways to book Jimbaran hotels.
-Simple to use and it has a great range of luxury resorts, boutique hotels and villas.
+We love using Booking.com, it’s one of our favourite ways to book Jimbaran hotels and they have a great range of options, from luxury hotels, boutique hotels, villas and homestays.

 Jimbaran Accommodation Guide

-So here are our picks for the best places to stay in Jimbaran Bay including luxury resorts, boutique hotels, villas and guesthouses.
+So here are our favourite picks for where to stay in Jimbaran Bay, including luxury resorts, boutique hotels, villas and guesthouses.

-Please note: Prices are per night and were accurate at the time of this post.
+Please note: Prices are per night in AUD and were accurate at the time of this post.